Skip to content

 • Use a clear filename. crm_v2.jtf.json beats toolkit.jtf.json.

-• Keep your custom toolkits in version control if they’re nontrivial.
+• Keep nontrivial custom toolkits in version control.
 Git is a fine fit.

-• If a toolkit has external dependencies (specific API keys, SaaS accounts), document them outside the file too, so the recipient knows what they’re signing up for.
+• If a toolkit has external dependencies (specific API keys, SaaS accounts), document them alongside the file too, so the recipient knows what they’re signing up for.

 A few cases where there’s a better path: